formsandflows/PACo/README.md

 **PACo** is added with a Power Platform solution (managed or unmanaged) and consists of the main objects:
 * The component library **PACo** containing all canvas components.
+* The canvas app **PACo – Copy from** which contains a screen for each canvas component.
+All canvas components have variables/expressions for their custom properties.
+This simplifies adding PACo canvas components to your canvas apps.
 * The canvas app **[PACo Examples](https://www.formsandflows.nl/redirects/paco-github-paco-examples)** which contains a screen for each canvas component or set of related canvas components.
 This canvas app makes it easy to experiment with the canvas components and so better understand them.

 If **PACo** is useful to you, I would very much appreciate it if you bought me a coffee: [https://www.buymeacoffee.com/rickbakker](https://www.buymeacoffee.com/rickbakker) 👍